US Coast Guard

 The time has come to say goodbye to USCGC STORIS.
 Whether she was The Galloping Ghost of the Alaskan Coast Bering of the Bulldog the Mighty STO or one of any other pet nicknames she endeared herself and made a lifelong impression on everyone who served on her or knew her.
 Lifelong memories and friendships were made as the men andwomen who served aboard her bonded as one ship and one crew.
 Over the years the STORIS and her crews proved themselves over 64 years of service to be figuratively and literally a one of a kind unit and a credit to our nation.
 In these final posts we encourage you to share your favorite STORIS memories and thoughts related to the ship.

-Click onto image to see her beauty Double click for more detail.
+Click onto image on left to see her beauty Double click for more detail.

 Dear friends, supporters, shipmates, and family members of CGC STORIS